food & drink · arts & culture · attractions & tours · outdoor activities ·

 by New York Bucket List

 New York City is a magical place in the winter.
-The streets are lit with twinkling lights, the shop windows have larger-than-life displays, and the restaurants pull out all the stops for their festive feasts.
-Thanksgiving is the kickoff to the holiday season, and there’s no shortage of ways to spend Turkey Day in New York.
+The streets are lit with twinkling lights, the shop windows have larger-than-life displays, and the holiday markets are nothing short of bustling.
+Thanksgiving is the unofficial kickoff to the holiday season, and there’s no shortage of ways to spend Turkey Day in New York.

-Of course, the Macy’s Thanksgiving Day Parade is the first thing that comes to mind — it’s a New York institution, and you need to do it at least once if you’re living in the Big Apple.
-If the crowds and craziness aren’t your thing, there’s always ice skating, sightseeing, shows, shopping, and much more!
-From traditional to unorthodox, there’s a lot going on.
+Of course, the Macy’s Thanksgiving Day Parade is the first thing that comes to mind — it’s a New York institution.
+If the crowds and craziness aren’t your thing, there’s always ice skating, sightseeing, shows, shopping, and much more.
+No matter what you’re looking for.

-12 Things to Do on Thanksgiving Day in NYC
+13 Things to Do for Thanksgiving in NYC

 Watch the Thanksgiving Day Parade